 In 2009, the Crown Prosecution Service looked at four allegations dating back to 1970, but decided not to pursue a case because the victims would not support police action.

 Savile was interviewed under caution and said the allegations had been invented by the complainants, who he claimed were after money.

 He threatened to take legal action against the police and mentioned that he had sued five newspapers in the past.

 Savile was also named during a 2008 police investigation into abuse at Haut de Garenne children's home in Jersey.

 But the truth did not come out until after his death.

-"As a nation, at that time we held Savile in our affection as a somewhat eccentric national treasure with a strong commitment to charitable causes," Health Secretary Jeremy Hunt said last June.
+"As a nation, at that time we held Savile in our affection as a somewhat eccentric national treasure with a strong commitment to charitable causes," Health Secretary Jeremy Hunt said in June 2014.

 "In reality he was a sickening and prolific sexual abuser who repeatedly exploited the trust of a nation for his own vile purposes."